-• What standards will be used for documentation and metadata?

-- Is there good project and data documentation format/standard? - What directory and file naming convention will be used? - What project and data identifiers will be assigned? - Is there a community standard for metadata sharing/integration?
+- What standards will be used for documentation and metadata? - Is there good project and data documentation format/standard? - What directory and file naming convention will be used? - What project and data identifiers will be assigned? - Is there a community standard for metadata sharing/integration?

-5. Data and/or Database Access and Intellectual Pr coperty -- ---------
+5. Data and/or Database Access and Intellectual Property

+What access and ownership concerns are there...

+All data will be housed at secured computers that only accessible by the co-PIs and graduate students working on this project.
+UW implements a rigorous security measure.
+No identifiable personal information will be acquired/collected.

-What access and ownership concerns are there Protecting research participants and guarding against the disclosure of identities and/or confidential business information is an essential norm in scientific research.
+Protecting research participants and guarding against the disclosure of identities and/or confidential business information is an essential norm in scientific research.
 Your DMP should address these issues and outline the efforts you will take to provide informed consent statements to participants, the steps you will take the protect privacy and confidentiality prior to archiving your data, and any additional concerns.
 If necessary, describe any division of responsibilities for stewarding and protecting the data among Principal Investigators.

 If you will not be able to deidentify the data in a manner that protects privacy and confidentiality while maintaining the utility of the dataset, you should describe the necessary restrictions on access and use.
 In general, in matters of human subject research, your DMP should describe how your informed consent forms will permit sharing with the research community and whether additional steps, such as an Institutional Review Board (IRB), may be used to protect privacy and confidentiality.

-Checklist What steps will be taken to protect privacy, security, confidentiality, intellectual property or other rights?
-Does your data have any access concerns?
-Describe the process someone would take to access your data.
-Who controls it (e.g., PI, student, lab, University, funder)?
-Any special privacy or security requirements (e.g., personal data, high-security data)?
-Any embargo periods to uphold?
-6. Data Sharing and Reuse The data will be released for sharing in the following way
+- What steps will be taken to protect privacy, security, confidentiality, intellectual property or other rights? - Does your data have any access concerns?
+Describe the process someone would take to access your data. - Who controls it (e.g., PI, student, lab, University, funder)? - Any special privacy or security requirements (e.g., personal data, high-security data)? - Any embargo periods to uphold?

+6. Data Sharing and Reuse

+The data will be released for sharing in the following way ...

+The University of Wyoming will hold intellectual property rights for the data.
+The PI and graduate students, from the civil engineering department, who are responsible for the study are currently using different datasets.
+Data will be used under the supervision of the PI.
+Data will not be accessed or used by other parties other than the University of Wyoming.